CAMBI-tech/BciPy/bcipy/language/README.md

 BciPy Language module provides an interface for word and character level predictions.
 This module primarily relies upon the AAC-TextPredict package (aactextpredict on PyPI) for its probability calculations.
 More information on this package can be found on our [GitHub repo](https://github.com/kdv123/textpredict)

-The core methods of any `LanguageModelAdapter` include:
+The core methods of any `BciPyLanguageModel` include:

 > `predict` - given typing evidence input, return a prediction (character or word).